Foundation Stage Overview (Nursery and Reception)

 We encourage and promote independence in the children, such as putting on and fastening their own coats, tidying up after themselves and independently accessing their own learning in the provision areas.

 To ensure children are enthused and excited about their learning, our topics are closely linked to their interests.
-Topics such as ‘Winter Wonderland', 'Adventures' and 'Fantastic Fantasies’, ‘All Creatures Great & Small’ have all been developed from the children's ideas and the interests that they express and talk about in school.
+Topics such as ‘Let’s Explore', 'Marvellous Machines' and 'Long Ago’,.
+These have all been developed from Cornerstones but also from the children's ideas and the interests that they express and talk about in school.

 We understand that the children learn in many different ways and having an understanding of early childhood development is very important to us.
 This allows us to provide the appropriate experiences for children at their developmental stage.
 Children have access to indoor or outdoor play and can choose to learn inside, or in in our fantastic outdoor provision.
 Outdoors is accessed in all weathers so that no opportunity for learning is missed!